mulesoft-consulting/json-logger/README.md

 ## Installation from Exchange

-Starting with version `1.1.0`, the module has been published to our own MuleSoft Services exchange repository.
-Thus, the easiest way to install it (and use it as-is) would be through Exchange in Anypoint Studio.
+This connector has been published to our own MuleSoft Services exchange repository.
+Thus, the easiest way to give it a try would be through Exchange in Anypoint Studio.

 The following guest user has been provisioned so that anyone can access and download the module from Exchange: